ome/omero-py/README.rst

 Installation
 ------------

-We recommend installating omero-py in a Python virtual environment.
+We recommend installing omero-py in a Python virtual environment.
 You can create one using either ``venv`` or ``conda`` (preferred).
 If you opt for `Conda`_, you will need to install it first, see `miniconda`_ for more details.